-If I’m arrested for a DUI Will I Lose My Job?
+If I’m arrested for a DUI In Washington Will I Lose My Job?

 If you are convicted of a DUI, you may be disqualified from holding certain driving licenses, such as a commercial driving license or pilot’s license.
 Furthermore, your eligibility for professional licensure could be adversely affected.